leafsphp/new-docs/leaf/v/2.4.2/http/response.md

 ### 🎎 Initialising the Response object

 With this method, you manually initialise the Response object, and then pass it into your route.
-Note that in version 2, `\Leaf\Core\Http\Response` has been shortened to `\Leaf\Http\Response`.

 ```php
 $app = new Leaf\App;